Get-Tony/Ark/README.md

 With these settings, Ark will output "INFO" level logs to the console and "DEBUG" level logs to the log file.
 If you want to disable file logging, simply don't set a `log_dir` value when calling the `init_logging` function or remove the `ARK_FILE_LOG_LEVEL` variable from your environment.

+## Makefile Usage

+This section outlines the usage of the Makefile, which helps automate various tasks for building, linting, and managing Ark source code.

+### Available Commands

+    make help: Display a list of available commands and their descriptions. make lint-python: Run Python linters: black, ruff, mypy, and pylint. make lint-ansible: Run Ansible lint on all YAML files. make clean: Remove cache objects, such as .mypy_cache, .pytest_cache, .coverage, and .ruff_cache. make check-version: Check if the version defined in pyproject.toml and ark/init.py is consistent. make set-version VERSION=<new_version>: Set the Ark version in both pyproject.toml and ark/init.py. make build: Build Ark, running linters, checking version, and building with Poetry. make install: Install Ark in development mode using Poetry.

+### Usage Examples

+- Display the list of available commands:

+      make help

+- Run Python linters:

+      make lint-python

+- Run Ansible lint on all YAML files:

+      make lint-ansible

+- Remove cache objects:

+      make clean

+- Check Ark version consistency:

+      make check-version

+- Set a new version for Ark:

+      make set-version VERSION=1.0.0

+- Build Ark:

+      make build

+- Install Ark in development mode:

+      smake install

 ## Disclaimer

 - **Use at your own risk!** I am not responsible for any data loss or other issues that may occur.